phattea/PhatTea/recipe_lemonade-v2.1.md

  # PhatTea v2.1

-  less extreme version of v2.0-beta
+  Less extreme version of v2.0-beta
 (less "kool-aid" flavor than
 original, while still retaining lemonade)

- this recipe has non-free components
+ This recipe has non-free components

- this recipe includes products which are property of Kraft Foods Inc, and therefore this recipe not intended for retail sale.
+ This recipe includes products which are property of Kraft Foods Inc, and therefore this recipe not intended for retail sale.